TheFinalGuardian/Cube/README.md

 Download the zip file for this game and extract it into a desired location.
 Then, run "Cube.exe".

 # How to Play
 Press any key on the main menu or press the large play button to start the game.
+Use the left and right arrow keys to move the cube.

 # More Info
 To see the assets used in the game, click the link below: